Adversarial Inverse Reinforcement Learning for Mean Field Games: Entropy-Regularised MFNE

-To generalise MaxEnt IRL to MFG, we need to characterise trajectory distribution induced by a reward function in the similar manner as Eq.~\eqref{eq:trajectoryMaxEntIRL}.
-However, the solution concept of MFNE has the aforementioned policy ambiguity, thus it cannot provide a tractable trajectory distribution which we can use in maximising the likelihood of demonstrated trajectories.
-The ambiguity is because that the contractivity of the MFNE operator fails if multiple MFNE exist, and even if the contractivity holds, it still remains ambiguous which to identify if there exist multiple best-response policies to a MF flow.
-To resolve this issue, a natural way is to incorporate entropy regularisation into the objective of MFG, in the same vine of Eq.~\eqref{eq:maxent_policy}.
-This motivates a new solution concept -- {\em entropy-regularised mean field Nash equilibrium} (ERMFNE) -- where an agent aims to maximise the entropy-regularised rewards:
+To extend MaxEnt IRL to MFGs, we need to characterise the trajectory induced by a reward function with a particular distribution as analogous to Eq.~\eqref{eq:trajectoryMaxEntIRL}.
+However, MFNE cannot {\em explicitly} define a tractable trajectory distribution as it requires agents never to take suboptimal actions, whereas, in MaxEnt IRL, an agent can take sub-optimal actions with certain low probabilities.
+To bridge the gap between MFGs and MaxEnt IRL, we need a ``soft'' equilibrium concept that can characterise uncertainties in observed behaviour as against MFNE being a ``hard'' equilibrium.
+To this end, a natural way in game theory is to incorporate policy entropy into rewards \citep{ortega2011information,gabaix2014sparsity}, which enables {\em bounded rationality}, i.e., agents can take satisfactory rather than optimal actions.
+This inspires a new solution concept -- {\em entropy-regularised MFNE} (ERMFNE) -- where an agent aims to maximise the entropy-regularised rewards:

-\begin{definition}[Entropy-Regularised MFNE] A pair of MF flow and policy $(\flow^*, \policy^*)$ is called an {\em entropy-regularised mean field Nash equilibrium} if $\tilde{J} (\flow^*, \policy^*) = \max_{\policy} \tilde{J} (\flow^*, \policy)$ and $\flow^{\ast} = \Phi(\policy^{\ast})$. \end{definition} Note that a similar equilibrium concept is independently proposed in \cite{cui2021approximately} but is motivated from forward RL for MFG, in order to obtain a more robust convergence property.
-Shown in \cite{cui2021approximately}, with entropy regularisation, the best-response policy $\tilde{\policy}$ to a fixed MF flow $\flow$ exists {\em uniquely} and fulfils